-Go to a tradeshow and you will see every kind of packaging imaginable as freight moves across a dozen different loading docks.
-You’ll see large crates which are the standard, but palletized merchandise of all kinds is in abundance too.
+Go to a tradeshow during the setup, and you will see every kind of packaging imaginable as freight moves across a dozen different loading docks.
+You’ll see large crates, which are the standard, but palletized merchandise of all types is in abundance too.
 Then there are those creative folks who move product in whatever manner suits their personality or mood of the day.
-The idea should be to move products to and from a show in a manner where there is minimal damage in packaging that delivers real savings/cwt.
+The idea behind quality packaging should be to move products to and from a show in a way where there is minimal damage in packaging that delivers real savings/cwt.

 Where do packaging issues begin and then evolve into damaged crates, and internal damage of the booth itself?
 I would suggest that problems arise when focusing on the wrong thing in the initial design process.
 It’s called tunnel vision.
 Next, it really breaks down on the outbound shipping going back to the place of origin.
 Let’s look at both.